vikgitdataanalyst/Cloud_credit_internship/README.md

 Apply Decision Tree Classifier using DecisionTreeClassifier().

-4. Make Predictions and finding errors
+4. Make Predictions and find errors
 Use the trained models to predict labels on the test dataset.

 5. Evaluate Model Performance